+- Corporations (other than S corporations),

+Partnerships more than 50% owned by

-- Corporations (other than S corporations), - Partnerships more than 50% owned by one or more corporations (other than S corporations), or - All other taxpayers, unless the aggregate realized gains on the involuntarily converted property are \$100,000 or less for the tax year.
+- Partnerships more than 50% owned by one or more corporations (other than S corporations), or

+All other taxpayers, unless the aggregate realized gains on the involuntarily converted property are \$100,000 or less for the tax year.
 This rule applies to partnerships and S corporations at both the entity and partner or shareholder level.